0312 - 1401, 2019 Rågsveds Konsthall, Nya Rågsveds Folkets Hus, Rågsved.

 Having grown up in the Netherlands and with a Master degree in visual art and design from Hogeschool voor de Kunsten, Armin Dröge is an experienced visual artist and film maker.
 His work has been seen at various scenes and museums in Europe and is part of the collection of the Stedelijk Museum Amsterdam amongst others.
 Today Dröges Art practice is based in Stockholm, from where he produces photographic work with large format digital cameras and traditional paint- and print techniques.

-My desire is to make you, the audience, reflect on the ordinary habit of looking at everyday images, to make your own connections, form your own view and be truly opinionated.’’
+‘’My task is to look for clarity, I want to show that new and beautiful things can be created out of our sensory overloaded environment.
+My desire is to make you, the audience, reflect on the ordinary habit of looking at everyday images.
+Make your own connections, form your own view and be truly opinionated.’’

-Uprising (detalj) 40 x 40 cm
+Uprising (detail) 40 x 40 cm

-Uprising 184 x 40 cm
+Ddos 184 x 40 cm